 You can even make them a meaningful gift for someone, and we can prepare a beautiful box for your Tasbih or Mala gift.
 This will also take one to two weeks to be custom-made.

 Where Can I Cleanse My Mala?

 In most cases, the Mala we make are for either meditation or prayers.
-For those into the spiritual side of it, after you collect your Mala, you can take it to be cleansed at your preferred place.
+After you collect your Mala, you can take it to be cleansed at your preferred place for those into the spiritual side of it.